 The major exception to this rule occurs in one of two ways:

 - If your employer intentionally does something to cause your injury, or

 - If your injury is caused by a third-party such as an equipment manufacturer, installer, or property owner, then you may bring what is known as a third-party claim (against someone other than your employer).

-In the above instances, you are not limited to using the Worker’s Compensation system, and are free to look to the third party for your damages.
+In the above instances, you are not limited to using the Worker’s Compensation system and are free to look to a third party for your damages.

 If you have suffered a serious injury at work please contact us.
 We're happy to answer your questions and discuss all of your options.